Latent Concept-based Explanation of NLP Models: Evaluation

-To study how the explanation would change if it is a correct prediction, we employ TextAttack~\cite{morris2020textattack} to create an adversarial example of the sentence in Figure~\ref{subfig:eraser:b} that flips its prediction.
+To study how the explanation would change if it is a correct prediction, we employ TextAttack \cite{morris2020textattack} to create an adversarial example of the sentence in Figure~\ref{subfig:eraser:b} that flips its prediction.
 The new sentence replaces ``laughing'' with ``kidding'' which has a similar meaning but flipped the prediction to a correct prediction.
-Figure~\ref{example4} in the appendix shows the full explanation of the augmented sentence.
-With the correct prediction, the latent concept changed and the \textit{explanation} clearly expresses a negative sentiment ``... all express negative opinions and criticisms ..." compared to the explanation of the wrongly predicted sentence.
+Figure~\ref{example4} in the Appendix. shows the full explanation of the augmented sentence.
+With the correct prediction, the latent concept changed and the \textit{explanation} clearly expresses a negative sentiment ``... all express negative opinions and criticisms ...'' compared to the explanation of the wrongly predicted sentence.

 \paragraph{Cross model analysis} \LACOAT{} provides an opportunity to compare various models in terms of how they learned and structured the knowledge of a task.
-Figure~\ref{pos_model_comparison} compares the explanation of RoBERTa (top) and XLMR (bottom) for identical inputs.
+Figure~\ref{pos_model_comparison} compares XLMR (top) and RoBERTa (bottom) for identical inputs.
 Both models predicted the correct label.
 However, their latent concept based explanation is substantially different.
-RoBERTa's explanation shows a large and diverse concept where many words are related to finance and economics.
-The XLMR's latent concept is rather a small focused concept where the majority of tokens are units of measurement.
+XLMR's explanation shows a large and diverse concept where many words are related to finance and economics.
+RoBERTa's latent concept is rather a small focused concept where the majority of tokens are units of measurement.
 It is worth noting that both models are fine-tuned on identical data.